iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Independent Events.md

 \end{aligned}
 $$

-Where, the conditional probablity has been decomposed into estimating the probablity of $P(A'_j | L_i), P(A_j'), P(L_i')$, which is much easier since they are all higher probability events to observe the conditioning on any specific combinations of labels, or attributes, and this can be directly gotten in the data, as long as, we had at least, observed occurences of data between at least, each pair of $a_j, l_i$.
+Where, the conditional probability has been decomposed into estimating the probability of $P(A'_j | L_i), P(A_j'), P(L_i')$, which is much easier since they are all higher probability events to observe the conditioning on any specific combinations of labels, or attributes, and this can be directly gotten in the data, as long as, we had at least, observed occurrences of data between at least, each pair of $a_j, l_i$.

 ---
-### **Covariances and Independent**
+### **Independent Random Variables**